Einliterflasche/ThanOS/README.md

  - `qemu-system-x86_64` for emulating the OS (optional)

 ### Steps
- - First run `make image` which will output the full os image into the root directory
+ - First run `make image` which will output the OS image into the root directory
  - You can run this image on an emulator of your choice.
 If you chose QEMU you may run `make run` to start the emulation.
 This also automatically (re-)builds the image.